bitmark-inc/docs/pages/register-and-control-data/share-rights.md

 ### Verifying the share creation results

-To verify a user's share balance using Bitmark-CLI:
+To verify a user's share balance using Bitmark CLI:

   ```shell
     $ bitmark-cli -n <network> \